sergei-mironov/litrepl/README.md

 ### Markdown

 ````
-Executable sections are marked with "python" tag.
-Putting the cursor on it and
+Executable section is the one that marked with "python" tag.
+Putting the cursor
-typing the :LitEval1 command would execute it in a background Python
+on it and typing the :LitEval1 command would execute it in a background Python
 interpreter.

 ```python